mserra0/OmniSeekers/README.md

 * **circuits**: This directory includes circuit diagrams created with Fritzint and KiCad.
 It contains separate designs for the standard circuit and the PCB layout, ensuring comprehensive documentation of the electronic components.
 * **server**: This section is a forked repository of the Cloud server, enabling remote control and data management for the robot via Google Cloud services.
 * **coppelia**: This folder stores all the simulation files used in CoppeliaSim, where various algorithms like the Bug Algorithm and Wall Following are tested and validated.
+* **src**: This folder stores all the functional code used to connect and move the robot with our server.

 ### Dependencies
 - [![Fritzint](https://img.shields.io/badge/-Fritzint-blue)](https://www.fritzint.com)